TGDivy/TGDivy/README.md

 ## 💬🌞

-> Life happens in the river, not the shore. ~ Maxime Lagace
+> In the middle of chaos lies opportunity.   ~ Bruce Lee

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )